apache/yunikorn-k8shim/README.md

 ```
 make build
 ```
-This command will build a binary `k8s_yunikorn_scheduler` under `_output/dev` dir.
+This command will build a binary `yunikorn-scheduler` under `build/dev` dir.
 This binary is executable on local environment, as long as `kubectl` is properly configured.
-Run `./k8s_yunikorn_scheduler -help` to see all options.

 **Note**: It may take few minutes to run this command for the first time, because it needs to download all dependencies.
 In case you get an error relating to `checksum mismatch`, run `go clean -modcache` and then rerun `make build`.